-- One house is proposed entirely within the Conservation Area at the highest point of the Triangle, where it is elevated 3.5m above Frome Road.
-At 9m to the ridge, this house will be overbearing and dominate the street scene below it. - The remaining 6 houses on the Triangle are positioned so that the Tree Belt will be reduced in depth by 5m. - These houses are 9-10m to the ridge and are perched high above the existing development and will have a detrimental effect on amenity. - The submitted Heritage report for the application claims at para 6.26 that "The position and height of the proposed buildings relative to the boundary of the site are such that the proposed dwellings are unlikely to be visible in normal views from either Town End or Mackley Lane." - The scaled Visualisations of the proposals submitted by the PC separately to this comment are telling; as is the lack of such visualisations submitted by the applicant. - Further such claims for "glimpsed" views are made in the Heritage Report at para 6.28: "The proposed dwellings will be set behind the existing hedgerow, screened by the landscaping proposals described above.
-There are also sizeable gaps between the proposed houses, so they will not appear as part of a larger terraced 'block'." - Plots 2-6, which stretch across the Triangle site, is a terraced 'block' of 5 houses. - The parking layout will mean cars will be "head on" to the boundaries of existing houses on the Fortescue Fields development. - The PC notes that although landscaping is proposed on the boundaries, the planting is of "feathers and whips".
+- Three houses a double garage and parking areas are proposed entirely within the Conservation Area.
+Plots 1 and 2 are at the highest point of the Triangle, where it is elevated 3.5m above Frome Road.
+At 9m to the ridge, these house will be overbearing and dominate the street scene below it. - The houses on the Triangle are positioned so that the Tree Belt will be reduced in depth by at least 9m. - These houses are 9-10m to the ridge and are perched high above the existing development and will have a detrimental effect on amenity. - The submitted Heritage report for the application claims at para 6.21 that "The position and height of the proposed buildings relative to the boundary of the site are such that the proposed dwellings are unlikely to be visible in normal views from either Town End or Mackley Lane." - The scaled Visualisations of the proposals submitted by the PC separately to this comment are telling; as is the lack of such visualisations submitted by the applicant. - Further such claims for "glimpsed" views are made in the Heritage Report at para 6.25: "The proposed dwellings will be set behind the existing hedgerow, screened by the landscaping proposals described above.
+There are also sizeable gaps between the proposed houses, so they will not appear as part of a larger terraced 'block'." - Plots 3-6 stretch for 25m of the frontage of the Triangle with Mackley Lane.
+There is a break in the 2 blocks of approx 2m. - The parking layout will mean cars will be "head on" to the boundaries of existing houses on the Fortescue Fields development. - The PC notes that although landscaping is proposed on the boundaries, the planting is of "feathers and whips".
 These will take many years to perform a screening function. - A new drainage pond is proposed next to the south west corner of the site.
 This is at considerable elevation above the existing ponds.
-The PC have safety concerns about this and assume that the LLFA will consider the practicality of this in their comment. - The amended layout replaces the 15m Tree Belt with a 10m "landscape strip", to be planted with "whips and feathers".
+The PC hope that the LLFA will consider any implications of this in their comment. - The amended layout replaces the 15m Tree Belt with a 6m "landscape strip", to be planted with "whips and feathers".
 The PC rejects the validity of any of the reasons put forward by the applicant for the proposed destruction of the Tree Belt.
-The history of and requirement for the conditioned Tree Belt are set out in a separate report to be submitted to the LPA in connection with this application. - There is a lack of adequate reference to the Tree Belt's existence in the submitted "Tree Constraints Plan".
-This must call into question the validity of this critical document. - The proposals to widen Mackley lane, remove ancient important and protected hedgerow and trees, part of the historic (possibly medieval) retaining wall and build out into Frome Road are fundamentally opposed (see "Harms" section below).
+The history of and requirement for the conditioned Tree Belt are set out in a separate report to be submitted to the LPA in connection with this application. - Despite the plans showing a 6m "landscape strip' the applicant has submitted a separate "Tree Belt Note" which states that "This application proposes to alter the tree belt so that it is 10m-12m wide".